 Our state-of-the-art technologies ensure accuracy, efficiency, and comfort.
 Our dental equipment is safe, effective, and well-maintained.
 Some of our dental technologies include those listed below:

-Our office is equipped with modern air abrasion technology.
+Our dental office is equipped with modern air abrasion technology.
 We utilize a small handheld device to blow a stream of air and tiny aluminum oxide particles against your tooth.
 This can be used to safely blast away tooth decay and remove surface stains.
 Air abrasion may also be used as part of a cosmetic or restorative treatment to prepare a tooth for bonding or to repair cracked or worn teeth.

-To learn more about how air abrasion technology may be used to restore your smile, contact our office.
+To learn more about how air abrasion technology may be used to restore your smile, contact our dental office.

 CAD/CAM makes dental restoration effective and efficient.
 First, any decay is removed from the tooth.
 Next, we take digital images of the tooth using 3D modeling software.
 This 3D model is viewed on a high definition screen as our expert dentist designs the restoration for a precise fit and aesthetically pleasing look.
 Once the final design is complete, the machine crafts the custom restoration from a solid block of ceramic.
 This creates strong and highly durable restorations.